mwazirali/Capstone/README.md

 # Capstone
-Deep Learning Modeling on TPUs
+Deep Learning Modeling on TPUs to Classify Flowers